kamranahmedse/developer-roadmap/content/roadmaps/100-frontend/content/114-css-frameworks/114-js-first/100-tailwind-css.md

 # Tailwind CSS

 CSS Framework that provides atomic CSS classes to help you style components e.g. `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.
+Tailwind doesn't  the require user to make a different CSS file, you can directly style your project in the main file using classNames.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Website' href='https://tailwindcss.com'>Tailwind Website</BadgeLink>